College Center (CC) (810) 989-5640 Fax: (810) 989-5773

 SC4 is committed to providing equal educational and employment opportunities for individuals with disabilities, in accordance with state and federal laws and regulations, including the Americans with Disabilities Act (ADA).
 To ensure equality of access for students with disabilities, SC4 will provide reasonable accommodations to students with disabilities, provided such accommodation does not fundamentally alter the nature of the program, cause undue hardship on the college, or jeopardize the health or safety of others.
 An Achievement Center coordinator is available to assist students experiencing academic difficulties and/or needing special support services (documentation required).

 - Specialized assistive equipment for students with physical disabilities

 - Test-taking accommodations

-- Support for students with limited English-speaking skills
+Support is provided for students with limited English-speaking skills.

 - Admissions testing

 - Departmental exams